 Check your skin regularly for red, sore areas of skin and let your therapist know if you have any concerns.

-Use a plastic bag to cover your arm and splint when showering or bathing until your therapist advises that you may complete a protected bathing of your hand.
-This means you can wash your hand carefully in a wash basin or in the bath, without using it.
+Use a plastic bag to cover your arm and splint when showering or bathing until your therapist advises you may complete a protected bathing of your hand.